^

 +++

-L / nodes are dense
+L/nodes are dense

-Less severe current
+Less severe course

 Adenovirus